TamasFelfoldi/LaTeX-char-counter/README.md

 # LaTeX-char-counter
-Caharcter counter for _Széchenyi István College for Advanced Studies_' $\Latex\$ term paper.
+Caharcter counter for _Széchenyi István College for Advanced Studies_' $\LaTeX$ term paper.
 It counts only the body text (from the Introduction and before References).
 No spaces.

 Current Jupyter notebook is available at:
 Start a new binder: